jrtmendoza/cs253/README.md

 $ bash ./cs253-encrypt.sh

 The script requires Internet connectivity to run.
 Two directories will be created on the same directory where the script is called.
 The first routine will download the LENA image from a remote URL and execute the commands needed for the OpenSSL exercises specified in the project requirements.
+The code is written in bash and tested on Ubuntu 16.04 64-bit Desktop.
+The routines in the script make use of other command line tools aside from OpenSSL to perform some verification functions.

 4. Verify the correctness of the encryption procedure by running ./cs253-check.sh